jordanistan/Movies-Email-Alert/README.md

 ### Prerequisites

 * Python 3.11.1
-* Visual Studio Code
 * Gmail account
 * Gmail API key
+* Chrome driver
 * Libraries installed from requirements.txt

 ### Installation

 1. Download the movies.py, .env, and requirements.txt files in a new project folder
 2. Download the required libraries to run this script by running this command ```pip install -r requirements.txt``` in your terminal in Visual Studio Code
+3. Download the chrome driver version that matches your google chrome version by going to https://chromedriver.chromium.org/downloads
-3. If you are on Windows, use Task Scheduler to schedule this script to run on a desired recurrence
+4. If you are on Windows, use Task Scheduler to schedule this script to run on a desired recurrence